Szczecin Lagoon: History

-The German-Polish border also divides the bight called Neuwarper See near Rieth, Luckow.
+The German–Polish border also divides the Nowe Warpno Lake near Rieth, Luckow.

 Economy

 The lagoon has served as an important fishing grounds for centuries, as a major transportation pathway since the 18th century, and as a tourist destination since the 20th century.

 Heringsdorf Airport on Usedom island is located on the shores of the lagoon.

 Nature

 The southern shore of the lagoon belongs to the Am Stettiner Haff Nature Park, its northern shore and the island of Usedom to the Usedom Island Nature Park.
 To the west is the Anklamer Stadtbruch Nature Reserve and, within it, the Anklamer Torfmoor, a protected wetland which is renaturalising after being used for peat extraction.